hkdb/dbrave/README.md

 This installation script does the following:

 1. Build the container image according to your host environment/user and container user password input.
 Note* `You are setting your password here so that you can use sudo to update the container from within later.`
-2. Creates volumes for easy file access after downloading files with this browser
+2. Creates volume for easy file access after downloading files with this browser
 3. Launches containerized Brave Browser
 4. Optionally install launcher shortcut for Gnome DE
    - copies icon to ~/.local/share/icons/hicolor/512x512/apps